Skip to Content

-With a history of success and expertise in criminal law, Stephen G. Rodriguez & Partners provides clients with the highest quality legal advice to help them achieve a favorable outcome.
-Our Los Angeles domestic violence lawyer is well-versed in defending those accused of domestic violence and has a proven track record of attaining positive results.
-Protecting our client's rights and providing compassionate support both during and after court proceedings is always our top priority.
-Stephen G. Rodriguez & Partners will always strive to make sure that justice is ultimately served.
+With a history of success in criminal law, Stephen G. Rodriguez & Partners provides clients with high-quality legal advice to help achieve a favorable outcome.
+Our Los Angeles domestic violence lawyer is adept at defending those accused of domestic violence, with a proven track record of attaining positive results.
+Protecting our client's rights and providing compassionate support during and after court proceedings remain our priorities.
+Stephen G. Rodriguez & Partners is committed to ensuring justice is ultimately served.

 What is Domestic Violence?

-Domestic violence covers a wide range of abuse, including spousal abuse, elder abuse, child abuse, and child endangerment.
-Any threatening or violent act, even if the accused did not intend to harm the victim, could be grounds for prosecution under California law.
-A Los Angeles domestic violence attorney from Stephen G. Rodriguez & Partners can help with your case.
+Domestic violence encompasses a wide range of abuse, including spousal abuse, elder abuse, child abuse, and child endangerment.
+Any threatening or violent act, even if the accused did not intend to harm the victim, can lead to prosecution under California law.
+A Los Angeles domestic violence attorney from Stephen G. Rodriguez & Partners can assist with your case.

-Domestic violence may be defined as physical violence, threatened violence, or abuse in the following types of relationships:
+Domestic violence can be defined as physical violence, threatened violence, or abuse in the following relationships:

 • Married couples (also known as spousal abuse)